George Gatis: Background

 He was born in Townsville, Queensland, Australia and is of Greek heritage.

 Playing career

 In his junior years playing Rugby League Gatis would play for Souths Townsville and Centrals in the TDJRL.

-Gatis originally played for the Wests Panthers in the Queensland Cup.
+Gatis originally played for the Wests Panthers and the Easts Tigers in the Queensland Cup.

 North Queensland

 He made his first grade début for the North Queensland Cowboys in 2001.
 Gatis played 24 games for the Cowboys between 2001 and 2003.

 A broken arm in 2003 followed by a knee reconstruction kept Gatis out of first-grade for several years.

 New Zealand Warriors

 When the New Zealand Warriors visited Townsville in 2005, assistant coach Kevin Campion offered Gatis a chance to come and spend the pre-season with the Warriors.

 Gatis accepted the offer and, in 2006, he was signed by the New Zealand Warriors.
 He played in thirty nine games for the club over two seasons.

 Huddersfield

 In August 2007 Gatis signed for the Huddersfield Giants for the 2008 and 2009 seasons.
-However, just three months into a two-year contract with Huddersfield, George quit the club due to personal reasons.
+However, just three months into a two-year contract with Huddersfield, George quit the club for personal reasons.